Lebanon:Operations of the Islamic Resistance on Tuesday, Apr...

 Allah Almighty is Truthful

+- the Islamic Resistance fighters attacked at 10:30 am “Israeli” enemy soldiers and a Merkava tank in “Dovev” Barracks, which led to the destruction of the tank as well as the death and injury of the soldiers.

-- The Islamic Resistance fighters targeted at 5:45 a.m. a gathering of “Israeli” troops in the “Al-Malikiyya” Site with rocket artillery, scoring direct hits.
+- the Islamic Resistance fighters targeted at the dawn of Tuesday “Israeli” enemy soldiers moving in the vicinity of the “Jal al-Allam” Site with artillery shells.

-- The Islamic Resistance fighters targeted at 1:25 a.m. a group of “Israeli” troops in the “Al-Malikiyya” Site with artillery shells.
+- the Islamic Resistance fighters targeted at 12:00 in the noon the “Zebdine” Barracks in Occupied Shebaa Farms with artillery rockets.

-- The Islamic Resistance fighters targeted at 5:15 p.m. the “Al-Summaqa” Site in the occupied Lebanese Kfarchouba Hills with the appropriate weapons, scoring direct hits.
+- the Islamic Resistance fighters targeted at 03:15 pm “Ruwaisat Al-Alam” Site in the occupied Kfarchouba Hills with rockets, scoring direct hits.

-- The Islamic Resistance fighters targeted at 6:15 p.m. the "Ruwaisat Al-Alam" Site in the occupied Lebanese Kfarchouba Hills with rocket artillery, scoring direct hits.
+- the Islamic Resistance fighters targeted at 03:25 pm “Al-Radar” Site in the occupied Lebanese Shebaa Farms with rockets, scoring direct hits.

-- And in response to the “Israeli” aggression on southern villages and civilian homes the most recent of which was on the village of Yarin where a woman injured, the Islamic Resistance fighters targeted at 7:35 p.m. the “Gesher HaZiv” settlement which is near the settlement of “Nahariya” with a barrage of Katyusha rockets.

-- The Islamic Resistance fighters targeted at 8:08 p.m. the Hunin Baracks with the appropriate weapons, scoring direct hits.
+- the Islamic Resistance fighters targeted at 04:00 pm “Al-Assi” Site with rockets, scoring direct hits.

+- the Islamic Resistance fighters targeted at 03:00 pm a gathering of “Israeli” enemy soldiers at “Al-Baghdadi” Site with an offensive drone.

 Comments